-I suspect that this kind of question lurks in the back of the minds of many salespeople -- "Is my pay plan fair?"
+A: I suspect that this kind of question lurks in the back of the minds of many salespeople — “Is my sales compensation plan fair?”

 I've been on both sides of this issue.
 As a salesperson, I've worked under a number of different compensation plans.
 In every sales position I had, my compensation plan was changed at least once.